 Music events and international conferences are rapidly adopting location-based marketing as a natural strategy to organizers who already have an app.
-With location-based services, event organizers can avoid queues, long wait times, printed papers and lack of information to attendees in order to improve their experience at events.
+With location-based services, event organizers can avoid queues, long wait times, printed papers and lack of information to improve the attendee experience at events.
 It has proven to be an effective tool for retailers, but can be an indispensable mobile marketing strategy for events as well.

 THE EVENT INDUSTRY

 The event industry is looking at and massively adopting new technologies.
 As the average top event spends $80,000 on printing, they save 50-75% to develop an app instead.
-To enhance the visitors experience and gather resourceful data about the attendees, event marketers are embracing location-based technologies.
+To enhance the attendee’s experience and gather resourceful data about their offline behavior, event marketers are embracing location-based technologies.

 Adding geolocation to an app is becoming increasingly more popular for event organizers because without this technology could be impossible to measure how many attendees visit a certain session, booth or where the attendees spend most of their time at.

 Using location-based technologies event apps can provide a wide range of services such as indoor navigation, check-ins, “smart” badge pick-ups, sending event information and for advanced networking.
 Attendees can also be retargeted with highly personalized campaigns through online channels after the event.

 BEACONS & GEOFENCES FOR EVENTS

 One of the best ways to make the most out of events is by using location-based marketing.
 For example, by setting up geofences, you can interact with attendees even before the event starts.
 At international conferences, organizers can set up welcome messages and encourage attendees to collect their badge when they arrive at an airport, send them updates when they reach certain location checkpoints, and even create personalized reminders based on the interests of the attendees.
 Geofencing can really be helpful for attendees to have a positive experience from the moment they step foot in the city.